 For example, have they done a wedding at your venue, or at the very least, have they researched the venue to see what the ceremony space looks like?

-Do they have experience in performing ceremonies, are they familiar with all the different elements of a ceremony, such as mother’s rose presentation, ring warming, love letter ceremony, etc.?
+Do they have experience in performing ceremonies, are they familiar with all the different elements of a ceremony, such as mother’s/family rose presentation, ring warming, love letter ceremony, etc.?

 From a legal standpoint, do they have a good understanding of what needs to be done with the license after the ceremony is completed?

-Brian has worked with hundreds of couples to identify what they want in a ceremony and help them create a ceremony that is reflective of their personalities and vision.
+Brian has worked with hundreds of couples to identify their vision and help them create a ceremony that reflects them and their vision.
 He is a husband, father, friend, cyclist, scuba diver, golfer, teacher and passionate about his family and work.
 Brian would love to help you imagine, create and celebrate your dream wedding ceremony.
-Contact him today, to get the ball rolling.